owowouwu/go60/README.md

-Go60 with Prospector dongle concept.
+Go60 with dongle concept.
+Currently using (YADS)[github.com/janpfischer/zmk-dongle-screen].

 Steps to flash:
 1. Build firmware with actions.